 The players count the tiles.
 There should be 100 with the letter distribution shown on the lower left corner of the gameboard.
 If the distribution or the number of tiles is incorrect, notify the Director immediately.
-If [Page 3] it is discovered later in the game that there is an incorrect number of certain letters available for the game, the game proceeds with the letter pool as is.
-Note Guideline 4 on page 15.
+If it is discovered later in the game that there are missing tiles, and they cannot be found, then the game proceeds with the letter pool as is.
+Note Guideline 4 on page 21.